neydex/Wave-Cheats/readme.md

 All free clients that I know are here for download.

-Files with a ! are possibly infected.
+Files with an ! are possibly infected.

 .zip files as folder in .minecraft/versions. (if client doesnt work try adding -noverify to jvm args)